ofiwg/libfabric/man/fi_getinfo.3.md

   require that the provider perform address translation and/or look-up based on data available in the underlying protocol in order to provide the requested data, which may adversely affect performance.
+  The performance impact may be greater for address vectors of type FI_AV_TABLE.

 *FI_READ*
 : Indicates that the user requires an endpoint capable of initiating